alinex/node-fs/README.md

 - *(list): Matches zero or more occurrences of the given patterns.
 - +(list): Matches one or more occurrences of the given patterns.
 - @(list): Matches one of the given patterns.
-- !(list): Matches anything except one of the given patterns.

 License